 Who participates?
 The Managing Director, Senior Executives, General Managers and Senior Managers participate in LTI.
 This group represents approximately 13% of all employees.
-Annual participation is reviewed and approved by the Board.
+Annual participation is reviewed and approved by the Boa ard.
 What is the LTI opportunity?
-An individual's LTI participation is based on their Fixed Pay and Job Band as follows: opportunity: Job Band LTI participation (as % of Fixed Pay) Managing Director 90% Senior Executives 60% General Managers 1 40% Senior Managers 2 20% (In FY12, at the request of the M anaging Director, he was not gra anted a LTI award.)
+An individual's LTI participation is based on their Fixed Pa ay and Job Band as follows: Job Band LTI participation (as % of Fixed Pay) Managing Director 90% Senior Executives 60% General Managers 40% Senior Managers 20% (In FY12, at the request of the Managing Director, he was not granted a LTI award.)
 How is LTI delivered?
-Employees are granted a number of rights in the Performance Rights Plan ("PRP").
-Each right is granted over an ordinary security at no cost to the employee.
+Employees are granted a number of rights in the Perform ance Rights Plan ("PRP").
+Each right is granted ove r an ordinary security at no cost to the employee.
 What are the performance hurdles?
-Each performance rights grant is performance hurdles: divided into two equal tranches , with the following wholder Return ("TSR") measure estment Trusts ("A-REIT") Acc d Growth in Stockland's Un a three year target set by the derlying Earnings Per Security (ne Board. ("EPS") measured against How are the number of rights determined for each The number of rights granted is determined by dividing the dollar value of LTI participation by a grant value, including a probability factor of 50% of EPS not vesting.
-LTI grant?
+Each performance rights grant is divided into two equal tranches, with the following performance hurdles: • Stockland's Total Securityholder Return ("TSR") measured against the ASX Australian Real Estate Investment Trusts ("A-REIT") Accumulation Index (excluding Stockland); and Growth in Stockland's Underlying Earnings Per Security ("EPS") measured against a three year target set by the Board.
+The part of fisher and to be delicated by the delicated by the delicated by the Board.
+How are the number of rights determined for each LTI grant?
+The number of rights granted is determined by dividing the dollar value of LTI participation by a grant value, including a probability factor of 50% of EPS not vesting.
 The grant value of the TSR component is determined based on an accounting valuation methodology using assumptions for expected life of the right, volatility, risk-free interest rate, market price of the Stockland securities at the time of grant and dividend yield.
-From FY13, the grant value for t weighted average price for Stock June 2012 and adjusted for the process of the land securities over the 30 days The valuation of both hurdles is calculated by an independent ex ternal consultant.
+From FY13, the grant value for the EPS performance hurdle will be based on the volume weighted average price for Stockland securities over the 30 days up to and including 30 June 2012 and adjusted for the probability of vesting.
+The valuation of both hurdles is calculated by an independent external consultant.

-1 Reduced to 25% of Fixed Pay from FY13.
+&lt;sup>1 Reduced to 25% of Fixed Pay from FY13.

-$^{^{2}\,}$ Reduced to 10% of Fixed Pay from FY13.
+&lt;sup>2 Reduced to 10% of Fixed Pay from FY13.

-Long-Term Incentives (continued)
+LONG-TERM INCENTIVES (continued)